zonemaster/zonemaster-backend/docs/Configuration.md

 ### user

 The name of the user with sufficient permission to access the database.
+Default value: `zonemaster`.

+Ignored by the SQLite database engine.

 ### password

 The password of the configured user.
+Default value: `zonemaster`.

+Ignored by the SQLite database engine.

 ### database_host

 The host name of the machine on which the engine is running.
+Default
+value: `localhost`.

+Ignored by the SQLite database engine.

 ### database_name

-The name of the database to use.
+The name of the database to use, except for SQLite database engine where it holds the full path to the SQLite database file.
+Default value:
+`zonemaster` or `/var/lib/zonemaster/db.sqlite`
+(`/var/db/zonemaster/db.sqlite` on FreeBSD).

 ### polling_interval

-not used anywhere besides in script/zonemaster_backend_testagent
+Time in seconds between database lookups by Test Agent.
+Default value:
+`0.5`.

 ## LANGUAGE section